-- 5 Rename the file_system_name.cfg file and edit the fsmlist file to reflect the new file system name. - By default, these files reside in the /usr/cvfs/config directory on UNIX systems and in the C:\SNFS\config folder on Windows systems. - 6 Run cvfsck in interactive mode to remake icb by typing cvfsck without double quotation marks.
+- 5 Rename the file_system_name.cfgx file and edit the fsmlist file to reflect the new file system name. - By default, these files reside in the /usr/cvfs/config directory on UNIX systems and in the C:\SNFS\config folder on Windows systems. - 6 Update the .cfgx file with the new file system name. - 7 Run cvfsck in interactive mode to remake icb by typing cvfsck without double quotation marks.
 You will be asked which file system to check.